 - History: Shang Dynasty of China and ancient Maya.

 - Geography: settlements and rivers

-- Art: shells, Van Gogh and Mayan art
+- Art: shells, Van Gogh's sunflowers and Ancient Mayan art

-- Design & Technology: shelters, biscuits, and alarm systems
+- Design & Technology: shelters, biscuits/flapjacks, and alarm systems

 - PSHE topics: laws, financial responsibility, healthy eating, drugs, safety and birth and death.